How To Get Revenge On Your Ex?

 • put their ex down and try to make themselves look better

-Basically, angry, vindictive dumpees engage in activities that directly damage the dumper’s image.
-By doing so, they gain the trust and support of those around them and reassure themselves they’re important and that they matter.
+Basically, angry, vindictive dumpees engage in activities that directly damage the dumper’s health, happiness, and image.
+By doing so, they attempt to bring a negative reaction out of their ex and feel better about themselves.

 How to get revenge on an ex who used you, hurt you, or disrespected you?

-Let’s make something clear first.
-If your ex left you in the worst way possible, you won’t get revenge on your ex by saying or doing something that hurts your ex back.
+First, let’s make something clear.
+If your ex left you in the worst, most painful way possible, you won’t get revenge on your ex by saying or doing something that hurts your ex back.

-You especially won’t get revenge by playing jealousy games or trying to manipulate your ex’s feelings with hurtful words and deeds.
+You especially won’t get revenge by playing jealousy games, blocking your ex, or trying to manipulate your ex’s feelings with hurtful words and deeds.
+Your ex doesn’t have relationship goals and feelings to get hurt like you.
+Your ex is detached and expectationless and doesn’t feel threatened by you.

-As you may have heard before, the best revenge in life is success.
-And success doesn’t require you to prove how strong you are emotionally and physically and brag about how great you’re doing now that the relationship has ended.
+You’ve probably heard this before, but the best revenge in life is success.
+And success doesn’t require you to prove how strong you are emotionally and physically, and brag about how great you’re doing without your ex.

-All success requires of you is to put the focus on your lackings and ambitions—and work on them enthusiastically.
+All success requires you to focus on your shortcomings and ambitions—and work on them diligently.

 Always remember that weak people seek revenge.
-Strong, mature, and self-aware people walk away from problematic people and process their unpleasant emotions and improve their lackings.
+Strong, mature, and self-aware people, on the other hand, walk away from problematic people, process their unpleasant emotions, and improve their shortcomings.

-A person’s lackings can be anything from poor education, an unfulfilling job, a small social circle, low confidence and low self-esteem, and anything that doesn’t make him or her happy.
+A person’s shortcomings can be anything from poor education, an unfulfilling job, a small social circle, low confidence and low self-esteem, anger problems, poor communication skills, and anything that hurts, angers, or stresses people.

-So if you’re unhappy about who you are and how hurt you got after the breakup, don’t denounce your ex as a wicked person and pretend that your ex is the only one responsible for the pain you feel.
+So if you’re unhappy with who you are and how much you were hurt after the breakup, don’t label your ex as a wicked person and pretend he or she is solely responsible for your pain.

-Instead, admit to yourself that you’re partly responsible/in charge of your emotions and do something productive about your lack of happiness.
+Instead, acknowledge that you’re partly responsible for your emotions and take productive steps to improve your happiness.

-Strive to become the best version of yourself and keep in mind that success isn’t proven by achievement (although your ex may notice it only when you have something he or she respects).
+Strive to become the best version of yourself and keep in mind that success isn’t defined by achievements—though your ex may only notice it when you accomplish something he or she respects.

-Real success comes from within, meaning that you’re successful by definition when you work toward something you really, really want for yourself.
+Real success comes from within.
+Meaning, you’re successful by definition when you work toward something you really, really want for yourself.

-I know that you want your ex to notice your self-improvements and all the wealth, fame, and glory you’ve achieved, but your ex likely won’t notice that you’re successful until you have some kind of tangible proof of success.
+I know you want your ex to notice your self-improvements and all the wealth, fame, and accomplishments you’ve achieved, but don’t forget that your ex likely won’t recognize your success until you have some tangible proof of it.

-Most people view success only by what they see (it’s the way they’ve been taught).
-So don’t concern yourself with exhibiting results too quickly.
-Results will come much, much later when you’ve forgotten about taking revenge on your ex altogether and started enjoying your life again.
+Most people judge success only by what they can see (it’s how they’ve been conditioned).
+So don’t worry about showing results too quickly.
+True results will come much later, when you’ve stopped thinking about taking revenge on your ex and have started truly enjoying your life again.

-In the book, Lead The Field, Earl Nightingale says, success is a progressive realization of a worthy ideal (goal), which means that that the journey is what makes you successful because that’s when you’re the most engaged and the happiest.
+In the book Lead The Field, Earl Nightingale says, success is a progressive realization of a worthy ideal (goal).
+He implies that the journey (the pursuit of a goal) is what makes you successful because that’s when you’re the most engaged and the happiest.

-So rest assured that as long as you’re ambitious about improving your life and reaching your goals, good results (tangible success) will come.
-It will come because the things you want badly in your life will sooner than later come to you.
+So rest assured that as long as you’re doing your best and striving toward reaching your goals, positive results (tangible success) will follow.
+It will materialize because the things you truly want in your life will find their way to you.

 What you give is what you get.

-So put your energy into forgiving your ex for hurting you and you’ll soon let your ex go despite all the pain he or she has caused you.
-You’ll develop yourself into a non-vengeful, mature person with high self-control and high self-worth.
+So focus your energy on forgiving your ex for hurting you, and you’ll soon be able to let go despite all the pain he or she has caused.
+If you do this right, you’ll grow into a mature, non-vengeful person with strong self-control and high self-worth.

 The right way to get revenge on an ex

-If you’re still wondering, “How to get revenge on your ex” and you want your ex to see you in a positive light, know that the best way to do that is to take the focus off your ex and put it on yourself.
+If you’re still wondering, “How to get revenge on your ex,” and want your ex to see you in a positive light, know that the best way to do that is to stop focusing on your ex and start focusing on yourself.

 Once you’ve done that, you’ll let your ex know two things:

-1. That you don’t consider him or her worthy of your time.
+1. That you don’t consider him or her worthy of your time and affection.

-2. And that you put your loved ones, including yourself first, and that you care about your success way more than your ex.
+2. That you put your loved ones, including yourself, first, and that you care about your happiness and success way more than your ex.

-When you convey to your ex that your intention isn’t to hurt him or her, your ex will likely start to think that you’re not a threat to his or her health and well-being.
+When you convey to your ex that your intention isn’t to hurt him or her but to do what’s best for you, your ex will likely start to realize you’re not a threat to his or her health and well-being.

-And when your ex is certain that you’re not going to do something that could hurt your ex, your ex could drop his or her defenses and become receptive to your growth.
+And when your ex is certain that you’re not going to do something that could pressure, hurt, or anger him or her, your ex will likely drop his or her guard and become receptive to your growth, achievements, and happiness.

 5 ways to take revenge on your ex

 As you probably noticed, the points above have nothing to do with your ex.
-They are all about you, which is exactly why your ex could notice your self-love and self-worth.
+They’re all about you, which is why your ex could notice your commitment to moving on and prioritizing yourself.

-If you make your life about your ex and argue with your ex, however, you’ll show you’re not ready to move on and that your ex can still control your thoughts, emotions, and actions.
-That will give your ex an advantage over you as he who controls your actions and reactions controls your heart.
+If you center your life around your ex and argue with your ex, however, you’ll likely show that you’re not ready to move on and that your ex still has control over your thoughts, emotions, and actions.
+That will give your ex an advantage, because the one who controls your actions and reactions controls your heart.

 Take revenge on your ex without actually taking revenge

-If you want to take revenge on your ex, you’ve got to understand that the only virtuous way for you to do that is to forget about your space-deprived ex and focus completely on yourself.
+If you want to take revenge on your ex, you’ve got to understand that the only virtuous way for you to do that is to let go of your grievances, forget about your space-deprived ex, and focus completely on yourself.

 Of course, your ex may not care too much about that at first because your ex broke up with you for a reason.
-He or she wanted space from you because the relationship wasn’t making your ex happy.
+He or she wanted space from you and focus on people or things that make him or her happy.

-That’s when your ex will likely reach out to you and try to figure out how you achieved success without him or her.
+That’s when your ex will likely reach out to you and try to figure out how you accomplished so much without him or her.

 And that, dear reader, is the right way to get revenge on your ex.
-Forget about taking revenge by getting involved with your ex directly.
-Only weak and insecure people do that because their life revolves around their ex.
+Forget about taking revenge by saying or doing things that hurt your ex.
+Only weak and insecure people intentionally cause pain because they lack self-control and the ability to grow when the situation requires them to.

-Do you still wonder how to get revenge on your ex?
+Do you still wonder how to get back at your ex?
 Have you done something you’re not very proud of?
-Comment below and let us know.
+Comment below and share your story.

-And lastly, if you’d like to talk to us about how to get revenge on your ex in morally-acceptable ways without hurting your ex, reach out to us by subscribing to coaching.
+And lastly, if you’d like to talk to us about how to get revenge on your ex in morally acceptable ways without hurting your ex, reach out to us by subscribing to coaching.
+Together, we’ll analyze your situation and devise an appropriate plan.

 42 thoughts on “How To Get Revenge On Your Ex?”